adironene/CSE15l/lab4.md

 > Do you think there is a small (<10 lines) code change that will make your program work for snippet 2 and all related cases that nest parentheses, brackets, and escaped brackets?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.

 A: I don't think a small change would be able to make my program work.
-Checking for parantheses, brackets, and escaped brackets would already take 6 lines with an if() statement for each symbole and another line.
+Checking for parantheses, brackets, and escaped brackets would already take 10 lines with an if() statement for each symbol, which includes "(", ")", "\","[", and "]" and another line for the result of the if() statement.
 We also need to check for other conditions such as the location of the symbol.

+<br/><br/>

 ## Test Case 3